Avalanche Level 1 – Salt Lake City, Utah

 • Pre-Course Zoom: Short zoom meeting to discuss logistics for field session, night before class.
 Links are sent out by the Course Leader.

-• Field locations: Mountain range near Salt Lake City
+• Field locations: Wasatch Range near Salt Lake City, Utah.

 Notes: